rails/rails/guides/source/api_documentation_guidelines.md

 $ bundle exec rake rdoc
 ```

-Resulting HTML files can be found in the ./doc/rdoc directory.
+Resulting HTML files can be found in the `./doc/rdoc` directory.

-NOTE: Please consult the RDoc [Markup Reference][RDoc Markup] for help with the syntax.
+NOTE: Please consult the [RDoc Markup Reference][] for help with the syntax.

 Links
 -----

-Rails API documentation are not meant to be viewed on GitHub and therefore links should use the RDoc [`link`][RDoc Links] markup relative to the current API.
+Rails API documentation are not meant to be viewed on GitHub and therefore links should use the [RDoc link markup][] markup relative to the current API.

 This is due to differences between GitHub Markdown and the generated RDoc that is published at [api.rubyonrails.org](https://api.rubyonrails.org) and [edgeapi.rubyonrails.org](https://edgeapi.rubyonrails.org).